WRITING THAT PROVOKES

-Cornel West is a prominent and provocative intellectual.
-He is Dietrich Bonhoeffer Chair at Union Theological Seminary.
-He has written 20 books and has edited 13.
-He is best known for his classics, Race Matters and Democracy Matters, and for his memoir, Brother West: Living and Loving Out Loud.
-His most recent book, Black Prophetic Fire, offers an unflinching look at nineteenth and twentieth-century African American leaders and their visionary legacies.
+Dr. Cornel West is a prominent and provocative intellectual.
+He is Dietrich Bonhoeffer Chair at Union Theological Seminary and has written 20 books and edited 13.
+He's best known for his classics, Race Matters and Democracy Matters, and for his memoir, Brother West: Living and Loving Out Loud.
+His most recent book, Black Prophetic Fire, offers an unflinching look at nineteenth- and twentieth-century African American leaders and their visionary legacies.

 THANKS TO OUR DONORS

-Writer's Symposium by the Sea continues thanks to the support of our donors, who believe in this event and provide financial contributions.
+Thanks to our donors who believe in this event and support it with their financial contributions.

 PLNU Department of Literature, Journalism, Writing, & Languages